Identity theft and you

 Identity theft includes everything from cheque forgery and the use of stolen credit cards to sophisticated scams in which an impostor adopts another person’s identity to gain access to their assets.

 Identity fraud and identity theft are criminal offences in Canada.
 With today’s proliferation of technology, stealing identities in order to commit fraud has become a very lucrative business.

 Cloaked in your stolen identity, a fraudster can cash your cheques, raid your bank accounts, bilk your credit card company and even load a big mortgage on your house.

+Take steps to protect yourself from unscrupulous criminals by limiting the amount of information you give out about yourself.
+Read on to learn more about how to safeguard your identity and stay safe from fraud.
 Incorporating these tips into your life doesn’t take long, but will lessen the chances that your personal information winds up in the wrong hands.

 Tips for reducing the risk of identity theft

 Be careful about sharing personal information or letting it circulate freely.
 When you are asked to provide personal information, you should ask:

 - if there are any risks of harm or other consequences

 Do not give out more than necessary.